EduhRodrigues/Amades/README.md

 <img src="Index_image.jpg">
-Click <a href="https://eduhrodrigues.github.io/">here</a> to see the web page of this project.
+Click <a href="https://eduhrodrigues.github.io/">here</a> to go to the web page of this project.